gpetters94/Shades-of-gray-theme/README.md

 `~/.mozilla/firefox/<name-of-your-profile>/chrome/panorama-tab-groups.css`

-> **Note:** In *Panorama Tab Groups* you can toggle between light and dark theme.
+> **Note:** in *Panorama Tab Groups* you can toggle between light and dark theme.
 The Shades-of-gray customizations only take effect with the dark theme.

 #### • Bookmarked Speed Dial